 Let the hall know if you are going to be away overnight during term time by filling in the absence book, normally to be found in reception (open 8.30 am - 6.00 pm and 7.30 - 8.30 pm), or by emailing: email@example.com.
 This is particularly important in case of a fire evacuation when we must account for all residents.
 An address and telephone number, at which you can be contacted in an emergency, should also be included.

-If you have a problem, either connected with work or of a more personal nature, the best thing is to talk it over.
+If you have a problem, either connected with your studies or of a more personal nature, it can be helpful to talk it over.
 This may be with friends, or you may feel more comfortable discussing it confidentially with one of the Senior Residents or with the Warden or Deputy Warden.
-They will be happy to listen and try to help.
-If you want to talk to someone outside the Hall there is the Student Counselling Service or the Student Health Service.
+If you have a problem with your flatmates, you can discuss it with the Senior Residents, Warden or Student Support Administrator.
+If you want to talk to someone outside the Hall there is the Student Counselling Service or the Students' Health Service.

 Any University Hall furniture, fixtures or fittings requiring repair should be reported immediately.
 (If at all possible, please report repairs and defects before 10.00 am).
 Please email firstname.lastname@example.org.